Police Officer Compensation & Benefits Summary

 - Educational Incentive Pay: At the highest degree level as follows: Associates Degree $50 per month, Bachelor’s Degree $75 per month and Master’s Degree $100 per month.

-- On Call: Officers assigned to Narcotics or to Criminal Investigations who are on call for one week in every other calendar month will receive $40 per month.
+- On Call: Officers assigned to Narcotics or to Criminal Investigations who are assigned to be on rotating on call and will receive additional compensation in the amount of forty dollars ($40.00) per month.

 - Bilingual Pay: Officers certified under standards established by the Chief and assigned to the bilingual program will receive $40 per month.
 The bilingual program includes Spanish and sign language for the deaf.
 Maximum is $40 per month.